-Dr. Bennet Omalu’s research on professional football players and chronic traumatic encephalopathy (CTE) brain degeneration was highlighted in last year’s major motion picture Concussion and helped put this conversation into mainstream media.
+Dr. Bennet Omalu’s research on professional football players and chronic traumatic encephalopathy (CTE) brain degeneration was highlighted in the major motion picture Concussion and helped put this conversation into mainstream media.
 Now, communities and organizations around the country, drawing on the research of Dr. Omalu and others, are working diligently to increase concussion awareness among coaches, players, and parents, and to develop protocols for dealing with sports injuries.

 Most of those who suffer a concussion do make a complete recovery.
 But knowing what to do when a head injury happens is as important as knowing CPR.

 Despite what you see in movies and on television, loss of consciousness typically does not occur with a concussion.
 Furthermore, the onset of symptoms can be delayed for hours or even days after a head injury, so stay alert for any new symptoms or behavioral changes during this post-injury period.
 Symptoms can include:

 - Sensitivity to noise or light

 - Emotional lability (involuntary laughing or crying)

 - Anxiety or depressed mood